IRAS-HKA/aip_wiki/docs/application_packing_algorithm.md

 - Rotation index
 - Place coordinates

 The packages in the packplan are arranged in the optimal packaging sequenceand is processed into the needed format in the "*Packplan_Processing.py*" script.
-Furthermore, a visualization of the optimal finished container is made and sent back to the LMM via a topic.
+Furthermore, a visualization of the optimal finished container is made and sent out via the same response as the packplan.
 An example of the visualization can be seen in the following.

 <img src="../images/20240729_solution_screenshot.png" width="900"/>